 \end{table}

-As is in Table I, we evaluate the performance of the final model with mixed domain attention units in different combinations.
+As we mentioned before, in order to reduce the number of permutation and combination to simplify the experiment, the CBAM before and back is consistent.
+Thus there are four kinds of conbinations of CBAM and ResNet50.
+Since the channel attention is globally applied while the spatial attention works locally, our might guess for this phenomenon is that using channel attention firstly can obtain more accurate parameters.
+As is in Table I, we evaluate the performance of the final model with mixed domain attention units.
 Through comparison, it is found that the performance gap of each method is not obvious, and the largest difference value in MIoU is only 0.27.
-Relatively speaking, the attention model that goes through the channel domain first and then the spatial domain has the best effect.
+Relatively speaking, the attention model that goes through the channel domain first and then the spatial domain has the best fitting effect to our medical image dataset.

-\subsection{comparison of complexity}
+\subsection{Comparison of Complexity}

 We evaluate the computing performance of some classic models and compared them with the improved Resnet50.
-Besides, we separately evaluated the computational parameters of the spatial attention unit and the channel attention unit to demonstrate their lightness.
+Besides, we separately evaluated the computational parameters of the spatial attention unit and the channel attention unit to demonstrate their lightweight.

 \begin{table}[ht]